 Similar Tests to Consider

-It would also be worth considering bigger, more well-known competitors, such as MyHeritage and AncestryDNA.
+It would also be worth considering bigger, more well-known competitors, such as AncestryDNA.
 While you will not get the same level of in-depth wellness information, you will discover your genetic predisposition to a number of common health conditions, plus have access to extensive ancestry reports and genealogy resources.